• Home

 In 2016, Darlene, along with other advocates, testified at the Massachusetts State House in Boston to assist in passing a law to ensure that Lyme patients would receive necessary antibiotic treatment coverage beyond 30 days.
 Inspired by her own families’ struggles, and the crucial need for more knowledgeable and experienced Lyme literate therapists, she is pursuing a new career in the mental health field-focusing on trauma therapy.

-Compelled to assist individuals and families who are afflicted by these insidious diseases, she and her siblings have pridefully launched this Northeast regional, 501c3 foundation for Lyme and other related illnesses.
-Even though Darlene is a chronic Lyme survivor herself, shepassionately and gratefully continues to assist and support her numerous family members,including her two sons, on their path to wellness and prosperity.
+Compelled to assist individuals and families who are afflicted by these insidious diseases, she and her siblings have proudly launched this Northeast regional, 501c3 foundation for Lyme and other related illnesses.
+Even though Darlene is a chronic Lyme survivor herself, she passionately and gratefully continues to assist and support her numerous family members, including her two sons,

 Michael DiBara

-Board Member and co-founder-Michael DiBara
+Vice President and co-founder-Michael DiBara

 Michael DiBara grew up in a small Central Massachusetts town where his appreciation for the outdoors began.
 As a teenager, he enjoyed riding mini-bikes on trails